Who Is Jim

 • Open-source & free software

 (Linux, Firefox, OpenOffice, etc) – I’m a bit of evangelist for free software!
-I’m even thinking of starting an open-source software project of my own targeting productivity software for professors (there isn’t any right now).
+I’m even thinking of starting an open-source software project of my own targeting productivity software for professors (there isn’t much right now).

 • New technologies for Teaching and the Web.